You are here

 - Some employers may not accept hard copy resumes and will ask you to apply online, but don’t be discouraged.
 Employers may not take resumes for a variety of reasons, the two most common are to comply with federal regulations about the way they keep data on applicants and to manage applicant data efficiently.
 Not taking your resume does not mean the employer is giving you the brush-off, and it does not mean the employer is wasting time by attending the fair and talking with you.

 - If employers don’t take your resume they may still take notes during or after speaking to you so continue to engage with them.

 - Get the name and title of the employers with whom you speak and mention in your cover letter that you spoke with them at the fair.

 - If employers don’t take your resume, they may still want to look at it while speaking to you, so ask if they would like to see it.

 - Also offer employers your business card so they have a portable reminder of how to contact you, and a handy place to jot down notes about you.

 - The job fair is a perfect place to practice your people skills.
 You do not need to be outgoing to be successful at the fair.

 - Approach an employer lower on your priority list and practice talking with the representative before you meet with one in which you are really interested.
 The recruiters will ask you a few questions; relax and answer them.

 - Talk about an experience or a project you particularly enjoyed and why.

 - Take breaks between interacting with employers.
-Step out for a few minutes, collect your thoughts, take a deep breath and go back to meet with the next employer.
+Step out for a few minutes, collect your thoughts, take a deep breath, and go back to meet the next employer.